 There are essentially two types of treadmills: Powered and manual.
-With powered treadmills the tread is run by an electronic motor and the user simply walk or runs over it.
+With powered treadmills, the tread is run by an electronic motor and the user simply walks or runs over it.
 This resembles very closely regular running or walking.
-Of course there is the obvious difference that you are staying in place and the ground is moving and not vice versa.
+Of course, there is the obvious difference that you are staying in place and the ground is moving and not vice versa.

-Most powered treadmills offer and automated mechanism for adjusting the incline.
+Most powered treadmills offer an automated mechanism for adjusting the incline.
 Naturally, making the incline higher will make the exercise tougher.
 This is because walking in an incline is just like walking uphill.

 Even though you are not actually increasing your altitude, you are actually doing the work to maintain your altitude on every step on the treadmill.

 Some treadmills even offer the option to walk in a decline.
-Decline of course makes the work easier but as you likely know, walking a steep incline will activate completely different muscles in your gait.
+The decline, of course, makes the work easier but as you likely know, walking a steep incline will activate completely different muscles in your gait.